oskarsh/GrandfathersAdviceBot/README.md

 ## Upcoming Features

 * /donate for the Project
-* /addAdvice to allow users to easily add Advice
+* /addAdvice allows users to add Advice, the server will restart daily and fetch the new advices
 * Adding nicer Buttons

 ## Install